ndgeniebla/phaser-mkdocs/docs/set-4.md

     Try playing with the speed of the ball by adding or decreasing its max and min velocity.
 Notice how when the max velocity is higher, it can put the players in unwinnable situations- where the paddle moves to slowly to meet the ball.
 How about when it moves slowly?
 The game get's easier.
 By changing these values - we can increase and decrease the difficulty of our game!

+!!!
+Success "Success"

+    If you have followed along with the tutorial so far, you should currently have a verson of pong that has two controllable paddles using the S and W keys for one player and the up and down arrows for another.